jimniels/blog/src/client/posts/2018-05-04-reading-notes-may.md

 ---
-title: Reading Notes, May 2018
 tags: readingNotes
 ---

+# Reading Notes, May 2018

 ## Article: [“A modest guide to productivity”](https://www.frankchimero.com/blog/2018/productivity-guide/) by Frank Chimero